metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

 6. Mint one Token
 7. Create Master Edition

 We are breaking these steps down to make it easier to follow.
 Steps 1-4 happen as one Transaction on the Solana network, and Steps 6-7 are also just one transaction.
-Lets dive into each step.
+Let's dive into each step.

 #### Pay For the Upload